kyang5/coursedescriptions/source/comp300.rst

 Description
 --------------------

-Data warehousing and Data mining are two major areas of exploration for knowledge discovery in databases.
+Data warehousing and data mining are two major areas of exploration for knowledge discovery in databases.
 These topics have gained great relevance especially in the 1990’s and early 2000’s with web data growing at an exponential rate.
 As more data is collected by businesses and scientific